almibe/slonky-in-memory/README.md

-# ligature-in-memory
+# slonky-in-memory
-A simple in-memory implementation for Ligature's data model.
+A simple in-memory implementation for slonky's data model.
-The goal of this project is to be the easiest to understand implementation of Ligature.
+The goal of this project is to be the easiest to understand implementation of slonky.
-It exclusively uses the Scala standard library, cats effect, and Monix to implement itself.